Dealer

 • Vanilla yellow, peach or rosé are among the warm pastel colours.

-The effect of pastel colours in the kitchen
+The Effect of Pastel Colors in the Kitchen

-Are you looking for an update for your kitchen, love colours and prefer a touch of understatement?
-Pastel colours for the kitchen present themselves as a refreshing option for new looks.
-Whether you opt for a muted wall colour, skilfully chosen accents in friendly, soft colours or entire kitchen fronts in pastel - the different nuances each create different effects.
+Are you looking to update your kitchen, love color, and at the same time prefer a touch of understated elegance?
+Pastel colors for the kitchen offer a refreshing option for a fresh new look.
+Whether you opt for a muted wall color, carefully chosen accents in warm, soft tones, or entire kitchen cabinet fronts in pastel shades—each of these different shades creates a unique effect.

-• Cream and sand tones convey naturalness.
-They are reminiscent of endless sandy beaches and conjure up a friendly atmosphere.
+• Cream and sand tones convey a natural look.
+They bring to mind endless sandy beaches and create a warm, welcoming atmosphere.

-• Pastel yellow brings the sun into your kitchen.
-The nuance is reminiscent of a warm summer's day and Mediterranean lemon trees.
+• Pastel yellow brings sunshine into your kitchen.
+The nuance brings to mind a warm summer day and Mediterranean lemon trees.

-• Whether trendy mint or a fresh shade of eucalyptus, green is calming and brings a touch of nature into your kitchen.
+• Whether it's trendy mint or a fresh shade of eucalyptus, green has a calming effect and brings a touch of nature into your kitchen.

-• Fruity-sweet strawberry ice cream or fragrant rose petals - pastel pink is a classic.
-It radiates romantic playfulness, but also a cool retro style.
+• Fruity-sweet strawberry ice cream or fragrant rose petals – pastel pink is a classic.
+It exudes a romantic, playful vibe, but also a cool retro style.

-From the mid-century look to Scandi chic - kitchen styles in soft tones
+From mid-century to Scandi chic – kitchen styles in soft tones

 Minimalist and modern, with an iconic 1950s look or really cosy: Pastel colours characterise numerous kitchen styles